diSimplex/buildahBuilder/Readme.md

    running pde container.
 This allows any artifacts used or built inside the pde to be easily accessible from the host.

+   On the host, this "comnon" directory is, by default, ``~/common/pde/<<pdeName>>``, where ``<<pdeName>>`` is the name of the pde as specified as the first argument to the ``pde`` command.

+   Inside the running pde, this "common" directory is ``/common``.

+   Since the pde is run as a rootless podman container, "root" inside the container corresponds to the user on the host who started the pde container.
+This means that access rights to the files *should* "just work".
+This also means that "root" inside the running pde has no more privileges on the host than the user who started the pde.

    The ``create`` subcommand also uses [Jinja2](https://jinja2docs.readthedocs.io/en/stable/) to expand the configuration files in the current working directory